 Football, Basketball, Track & Field

 Donnie Tate was a three-sport athlete at Patrick Henry.
 He was a three-letterman in Basketball and in Track.
 He held the Virginia State Discus record for three years in a row between 1963 to 1965, where he beat his own record each year.
+In Football, Tate played both ways as a defensive end and the center.
+He was a captain for the team as well as a team MVP one year, and he was named to all-district and all-state teams.

-Tate went on to play defensive end at the University of Miami, where in 1966, he and Miami beat Virginia Tech in the Liberty Bowl.
-He transferred to West Texas A&M, played professional football for the Buffalo Bills and Houston Oilers
+Tate went on to play defensive end at the University of Miami, where, in 1966, he and Miami beat Virginia Tech in the Liberty Bowl.
+He transferred to West Texas A&M, played professional football for the Buffalo Bills and Houston Oilers.
+He also coached the D-Line at Division 2 Cameron University.

 Football

-Played Defensive End and Offensive Center
+Played Defensive End and Offensive Center; Most Valuable Player; Co-Captain

-All-District
+All-District and All-State

 Track